Find Affordable College Courses

 Top 10 Best Computer Engineering Schools

 Our analysis found Duke University to be the best school for computer engineering students who want to pursue a degree in the Southeast Region .
-Duke is a large private not-for-profit school located in the city of Durham.
+Duke is a large private not-for-profit school located in the large city of Durham.

 The average amount in student loans that CE majors at Duke take out is $10,000.

-Read full report on Computer Engineering at Vanderbilt University
+Full Computer Engineering at Vanderbilt University Report

 On average, CE graduates from University of Virginia take out $16,466 in student loans while working on their degree.